nswdpc/silverstripe-okta-boilerplate/docs/en/003_okta_api.md

 # Creating an Okta API client

 The Okta API can be used to retrieve information about your Okta users.
-It's not used in the authentication process.
+It is not used in the authentication process.

 Quick client creation can be done via the Client factory.
 It creates an \Okta\Client based on the Silverstripe project configuration provided.